Decomputeur/decomputeur.github.io/_posts/2024-04-20-Using-the-API-to-generate-a-map.md

 If you execute this script, you will get an interactive map where all customers are plotted onto an OpenStreetMap map.

 When you hover on a marker, you will see what customer it is including it's site name if it is a site of a customer.

+# Updates
+- 22-04-2024 - Updated code and text (with some input from Adriaan Sluis)

 Download PS1 file: [GitHub](https://github.com/eagle00789/N-Central/blob/master/OpenStreetMap%20Customers/OpenStreetMap%20Customers.ps1)